emilesteen/Entity/README.md

 BsonRegularExpression|
-Enum<*>              |An Enum will be stored in the database using it's ordinal value ArrayList<*>         |ArrayList will map all Items in the ArrayList using the same mapping, except nested ArrayLists are not possible yet
-Class                |A Class Document will recursively be created by using the same mapping
+Enum<*>              |An Enum will be stored in the database using it's ordinal value ArrayList<*>         |ArrayList will map all Items in the ArrayList using the same mapping, except nested ArrayLists are not possible yet data class           |A data class Document will recursively be created by using the same mapping

-When a Document is loaded, the primary constructor of the Entity Class is called and the document values are mapped to the Entity Class argument
+When a Document is loaded, the primary constructor of the Entity Class is called, and the document values are mapped to the Entity Class argument